 After 33 months it is possible to obtain a settlement permit, which then allows you to live and work in Germany indefinitely.
 If you have a sufficient command of German (the requirement is level B1 of the Common European Framework of Reference for Languages) this is already possible after just 21 months.

-If you are a researcher with special technical knowledge, a teacher or a research associate in a prominent position, you count as highly qualified as defined in Section 19 of the German Residence Act (AufenthG).
+If you are a researcher with special technical knowledge, a teacher or a research associate in a prominent position with several years of professional experience, you count as highly qualified.

-This means that you can immediately obtain a permanent settlement permit.
-This requires you to have a concrete job offer in Germany and prove that you can cover your living expenses in Germany.
+This means that you can obtain a permanent settlement permit immediately after entry.
+This requires you to prove that you can cover your living expenses in Germany.

 Good to know: